MicrosoftDocs/dynamics-365-ai/ai-docs/sales/take-snapshots-daily.md

 manager: shujoshi
 ---

-# Take snapshot daily
+# Take snapshots automatically

 <!-- Early access preview note will be added here -->

-Earlier, premium forecasting lets you take the snapshots manually, and you may forget or doesn’t have necessary sources to take the snapshot at a required point in time.
-With the early access, predictive forecasting lets you take snapshots automatically.
+Earlier, you could take snapshots manually only, and therefore you might miss or doesn’t have necessary sources to take the snapshot at a required point in time.
+Now, snapshots are taken automatically each day.

-When you enable premium forecasting through Sales Insights, the option to enable snapshots is available to you while configuring a forecast.
-The snapshots are taken only for that forecast and allow you to create deal flows and trend data visualizations.
+You can enable snapshots while configuring forecasts.
+When configured for a forecast, the snapshots are taken only for that forecast and you can view deal flows and trend data based on the snapshots.

 >[!NOTE]
+>- Premium forecasting must be enabled.
->If you disable the snapshot option, snapshots are not created, and you can’t view deal flows and trend data visualizations for the forecast.
+>- If you disable the snapshot option for a forecast, only the previously taken snapshots are available.

 To enable the snapshots, follow these steps:

-1. While configuring a forecast, after the **Filter data** step you're proceeded to the **Snapshots** step.
+1. While configuring a forecast, the **Snapshots** step is displayed.

     To learn more on how to create a forecast, see [Configure forecast using custom rollup entity](https://docs.microsoft.com/dynamics365/sales-enterprise/configure-forecast-using-custom-rollup-entity)

     > [!div class="mx-imgBorder"]
     > ![Snapshot configuration step](media/predictive-forecasting-snapshot-configuration-step.png "Snapshot configuration step")

-2. Select to enable the Daily snapshots option to take snapshots daily.
+2. Select to enable the **Daily snapshots** option.
 The snapshots are automatically taken daily after the forecast is active.
-For each forecast, automatic snapshots are taken at six-hour time gap and help in proper utilization of application resources that are required to take snapshot.
+Once the forecast is active, snapshots might take few hours to get created.

     > [!div class="mx-imgBorder"]
     > ![Enable daily snapshot option](media/predictive-forecasting-snapshot-enable-daily.png "Enable daily snapshot option")